Zalexanninev15/RunAdminCMD/README.md

 ### Run with arguments

-Run the utility's executable file with a argument that will contain the path to/name of the file to run as Administrator
+Run the utility's executable file with a argument that will contain the path to/name of the file to run as Administrator. **Don't forget the "list.txt", even if you don't use it**

 **Example for cmd:**